Compare E.ON against its rivals

 - Mixed customer service.
 E.ON’s complaints scores and response times were below average for the industry in 2020, according to data gathered by Citizens Advice.
 Customers have similarly mixed reviews of their experiences with the firm.

 - Rarely the cheapest option.
 Like most of the larger suppliers, it’s rare that E.ON tariffs provide the cheapest unit pricing or standing charges for energy usage.

 As one of the larger UK energy suppliers, E.ON is well placed to offer a range of products and services to household energy customers, including smart meter installation.
 For environmentally conscious consumers looking for a big name supplier, E.ON could be worth a look, given its relatively recent commitment to provide electricity from 100% renewable sources to all its household customers.

 It’s worth noting that, like most “Big Six” energy suppliers, E.ON is rarely going to offer the lowest prices for household usage.
 So if low prices are your main priority, E.ON may not be at the top of your list.

 E.ON vs EDF

 Choosing between E.ON and EDF?
-Compare these two major energy suppliers on factors like their available tariffs, price and customer service.
+Compare these two major energy suppliers on factors like available tariffs, Finder score, price and service.

 Ask an Expert